WORKFORCE DEVELOPMENT COURSES & TRAINING OPPORTUNITIES

 - Grantwriting for Public Health Professionals - The course provides in-depth instruction on the "how-to's" of identifying grant opportunities and preparing grant applications, including those from private foundations and government funders.
 The cost for the course is $120.

 - Conducting Community Health Needs Assessments (CHNAs) - The course provides an overview of methods used to conduct community health needs assessments.
 It is intended for local health department and hospital staff that are charged with meeting the PHAB prerequisites or the new IRS requirement regarding CHNAs.
 The steps and techniques involved in CHNAs are covered in detail with real-world examples and links to a variety of helpful resources.
 The cost for the course is $120.

 - Affordable Care Act (ACA) - The course provides an overview of the Patient Protection and Affordable Care Act.
 It is intended for local health department and hospital staff that are charged with meeting the ACA requirements.
-The major activities required of the health sector under the ACA are addressed with real-world examples and links to a variety of helpful resources.
-The cost for the course is $120.
+The major activities required of the health sector under the ACA are overviewed with real-world examples and links to a variety of helpful resources.
+The cost for the course is $120 and registration.